Skip to main content

 There is no scientific evidence that creams or oils prevent stretch marks.
 If you are using them, make sure they are safe for pregnant women.

-Keeping your skin well moisturised may reduce any itch or discomfort of the skin that some pregnant women experience.
+Keeping your skin well moisturised may reduce any itch or tightness in your skin.

 Stretch marks will become white or silvery white over time.
-Most of the time they become hard to notice after your baby is born.
-Talk to a dermatologist if you feel self conscious about your stretch marks after the pregnancy.
+They usually fade after your baby is born.
+Talk to a dermatologist if you feel self conscious about your stretch marks after pregnancy.
 There are some treatments that might improve their appearance.

 Heartburn and indigestion